jzohren/crispr-miseq/README.md

 ## Prerequisites

 This pipeline utilises [BWA](http://bio-bwa.sourceforge.net/) to map short paired-end amplicon data to a genome sequence.
-After postprocessing with [samtools](http://samtools.sourceforge.net/), the data is further analysed using the [CrispRVariants](https://bioconductor.org/packages/release/bioc/html/CrispRVariants.html) R package .
+After postprocessing with [samtools](http://samtools.sourceforge.net/), the data is further analysed using the [CrispRVariants](https://bioconductor.org/packages/release/bioc/html/CrispRVariants.html) R package.
 In addition to CrispRVariants, the following R packages need to be installed:

 * rtracklayer
 * Biostrings